 As an organisation using the Disclosure & Barring Service (DBS) to help assess the suitability of applicants for positions of trust, Cardiff Metropolitan University complies fully with the

-DBS Code of Practice regarding the correct handling, use, storage, retention and disposal of Disclosures and Disclosure information.
+DBS Code of Practice regarding the correct handling, use, storage, retention and disposal of Disclosure information.
 It also complies fully with its obligation under the Data Protection Act 1998 and other relevant legislation, which is available to those who wish to see it on request.
 Please also see the University's policy on

 Cardiff Metropolitan University makes all reasonable endeavours to ensure that criminal record checks submitted to the DBS are done so in accordance with the relevant legislative provisions and is requested in line with the appropriate barring lists.
 For example, applicants will only be asked to undertake an enhanced check if their programme of study brings them into contact with children and/or vulnerable adults.

 Storage & Access

 Information disclosed is never kept on an applicant’s personnel file and is always kept separately and securely, in lockable, non-portable, storage containers.

 In accordance with section 124 of the Police Act 1997, information disclosed is only passed to those who are authorised to receive it in the programme of their duties.
 We maintain a record of all to whom Disclosures or Disclosure information has been revealed and we recognise that it is a criminal offence to pass this information to anyone who is not entitled to receive it.

 Information disclosed is only used for the specific purpose for which it was requested and for which the applicant’s full consent has been given.